Malaysia's total COVID-19 infections crosses 1 million mark

 There were also 1,216 new cases in Kedah and 950 new infections in Johor.

+READ: Malaysia may allow dining-in, more social activities for people fully vaccinated against COVID-19

-Malaysia's health ministry also reported Kelantan's first COVID-19 case with the Delta variant and urged residents to be "more vigilant".
+In a tweet, the health ministry reported Kelantan's first COVID-19 case with the Delta variant and urged residents to be "more vigilant".

 In a Facebook post on Sunday, health director-general Noor Hisham Abdullah said a hospital in Penang had been converted into "a hybrid COVID-19 hospital" to cope with a rising number of cases requiring hospitalisation.